Search for a Course

 MET CS 535 Computer Networks

-Undergraduate Prerequisites: (METCS575) ; Undergraduate Corequisites: Undergraduate students can not take any combination of courses from th e list: CS 425, CS 535, CS 625.
-Only one of these courses can be coun ted toward their requirements. - This course provides a robust understanding of networking.
-It teaches the fundamentals of networking systems, their architecture, function and operation and how those fundamentals are reflected in current network technologies.
-Students will learn the principles that underlie all networks and the application of those principles (or not) to current network protocols and systems.
-The course explains how layers of different scope are combined to create a network.
-There will be a basic introduction to Physical Media, the functions that make up protocols, such as error detection, delimiting, lost and duplicate detection; and the synchronization required for the feedback mechanisms: flow and retransmission control, etc. Students will be introduced to how these functions are used in current protocols, such as Ethernet, WiFi, VLANs, TCP/IP, wireless communication, routing, congestion management, QoS, network management, security, and the common network applications as well as some past applications with unique design solutions.
-Prereq: MET CS 575 and MET CS 201 or MET CS 231 or MET CS 232.
-Or instructor's consent.
+Prerequisite: MET CS 575 or consent of instructor.
+Provides a robust understanding of networking.
+You will learn the fundamentals of networking systems, their architecture, function, and operation, and how these are reflected in current network technologies.
+As well as the principles that underlie all networks and their application (or not) to current network protocols and systems.
+Discover how layers of different scope are combined to create a network and receive a basic introduction to Physical Media, the functions that make up protocols, such as error detection, delimiting, lost and duplicate detection; and the synchronization required for the feedback mechanisms: flow and retransmission control, etc. In addition, learn how these functions are used in current protocols, such as Ethernet, WiFi, VLANs, TCP/IP, wireless communication, routing, congestion management, QoS, network management, security, and the common network applications, as well as some past applications with unique design solutions.
 Restrictions: This course may not be taken in conjunction with MET CS 625 or MET CS 425 (undergraduate).
-Only one of these courses can be counted towards degree requirements. [ 4 cr. ]
+Only one of these courses can be counted toward degree requirements. [ 4 cr. ]

 MET CS 544 Foundations of Analytics and Data Visualization

+Prerequisites: MET LB 103, MET LB 104, and (METCS 520 or METCS 521), or equivalent knowledge, or consent of instructor.
 The goal of this course is to provide students with the mathematical and practical background required in the field of data analytics.
 Probability and statistics concepts will be reviewed as well as the R tool for statistical computing and graphics.
-Different types of data are investigated along with data summarization techniques and plotting.
+Different types of data are investigated along with data summarization techniques and plotting methods.
 Data populations using discrete, continuous, and multivariate distributions are explored.
-Errors during measurements and computations are analyzed in the course.
-Confidence intervals and hypothesis testing topics are also examined.
-The concepts covered in the course are demonstrated using R. Laboratory Course.
-Prereq: MET CS546 and (MET CS520 or MET CS521), or equivalent knowledge, or instructor's consent. [ 4 cr. ]
+Sampling methods and errors during measurements and computations are analyzed in the course.
+String manipulations and data wrangling methods are examined in detail.
+The concepts covered in the course are demonstrated using R. Laboratory Course. [ 4 cr. ]

 MET CS 550 Computational Mathematics for Machine Learning